 - And if you’re taking a bottle of water with you, or you’re coffee mug, there’s a cup holder for that.

 Suzuki Carry Regular Cab Engine And Transmission

-So you’ve got a great place to use as your “office” as you go off-road around your farm but, of course, how you get around is important.
+So you’ve got a great place to use as your “office” as you go off-road around your farm, construction site or wherever but, of course, how you get around is important.
 And that’s down to the engine and transmission in your Suzuki Carry mini truck.
 Of course, just like the Daihatsu Hijets, these Carry mini trucks are limited by the same strict rules that govern all kei trucks built in Japan.
 But let’s get more into the details here, starting first with the engine.

 The engine is the same engine you find in both the Carry and Super Carry models.
 It’s Suzuki’s R06A-type 3-cylinder water-cooled engine with electronic fuel injection and variable valve timing, producing its maximum power at 5,700 rpm, but with max torque coming in at a lower 3,500 rpm.
 Both the R06A in these Carrys, and the KF engines in the Daihatsu Hijets hit their power peaks at 5,700 rpm, but the Suzuki engine hits the top of the torque curve 500 rpm lower than Daiahtsu’s KF engine.
 We’re not talking about axle-bending hypercars here, but even so, having max torque arrive just that bit earlier is one area in which the Suzuki beats out the Hijet.
 Either way, both still have lots of good pulling power to keep you moving and hauling over difficult terrain.